nicklaw5/stryve-api/README.md

-# stryve-api
+# stryve-api-php
-A PHP-driven (Laravel Framework) API server for handling requests made by nicklaw5/stryve-app and nicklaw5/stryve-server.
+A PHP-driven (Laravel Framework) API server for handling requests made by nicklaw5/stryve and nicklaw5/stryve-socket-server.